twinfoundation/messaging/packages/messaging-connector-aws/docs/reference/classes/AwsMessagingSmsConnector.md

 > **new AwsMessagingSmsConnector**(`options`): [`AwsMessagingSmsConnector`](AwsMessagingSmsConnector.md)

-Create a new instance of IAwsConnectorConfig.
+Create a new instance of AwsMessagingSmsConnector.

 #### Parameters